zambranoasto/PPAV11_2026/DATA_README.md

 - **Input CSVs:** The final input datasets included the two training cohorts and one validation cohort.
 Each file contained ID, group (0 = control, 1 = group of interest), and protein log₂ z-score abundance values per subject.

 # Prognosis analysis
+The following datasets are used as input for the script prognosis_analysis.R.

 ### Acquisition of signature scores
 - **Original file:** "CruchagaLab_CSF_SOMAscan7k_Protein_matrix_postQC_20230620-2.csv" obtained from ADNI (https://adni.loni.usc.edu).
 - **Processing:** Protein abundance log₂ transformation, inclusion of protein names, and subject diagnosis.